 Although my front-end development work slowed down in 2012, I still managed to adopt a lot of new tools and processes in my development work.
 Perhaps slowing down and working more in pure design, gave me the desire and breathing room to look around and see what was new.
 I feel like my workflow really changed dramatically this past year, enough where I’d like to take a couple of minutes and write these changes down and hopefully put something across your lap that you may or may had not seen before.

-Although CodeKit does alot more than compile Sass, it has really made working with it a pleasure.
-I would highly recommend it if you're going to use a CSS pre-processor in any of your projects.
-There are alot of other great futures too like live browser reloading, CSS minifying, and file compression as well.
+Although [CodeKit](http://incident57.com/codekit) does a lot more than compile Sass, it has really made working with it a pleasure.
+I would highly recommend it if you’re going to use a CSS pre-processor in any of your projects.
+There are a lot of other great futures as well like live browser reloading, CSS minifying, and file compression as well.

 Alfred isn’t a pure front-end development tool, but I believe it has enough functionality in this space to warrant a mention.
 I get the feeling there are some people out there that think of Alfred as simply a file launcher, which isn’t the case.
 If you invest in the Powerpack, I think you’ll find a lot of value in this piece of software.
 There are two critical features Alfred provides that has me glued to this app: clipboard history & snippets.
 It really combines several mac apps like Jumpcut and Textexpander into one place.
 Also, Alfred is actively developed which makes you feel great about purchasing it.

 I’m really happy with my current workflow, I feel like it improved by leaps and bounds this past year and I’ll be on the lookout this new year for any piece of software, framework or technology that can make my development easier, faster, better.
 What did you stumble onto this past year that improved the way you work?